jmouel/socialnamegame/README.md

 -- Note that you will need to use an HTTPS callback URL if you deploy the app somewhere other than your local machine.
 - Copy the Consumer Key and Consumer Secret from Salesforce into the _salesforce_ _key:_ and _secret:_ fields in _settings.yml_.

+#### SSL
+The code in Github is identical to what is deployed to Heroku on www.socialnamegame.com.
+SSL is required in that environment, so http requests are redirected automatically.
+In your local environment, you can disable the redirect by modifying the ApplicationController and commenting out this line:

+``before_filter :redirect_https``

 ### Start the App
 ``rails server``